Tickets

 Harpsichord

 Frederick Jodry is one of New England’s most versatile musicians.
-He performs frequently as a keyboard recitalist, conductor or singer.
-Jodry holds degrees in organ and harpsichord from New England conservatory, where his principal teachers were Yuko Hayaski and William Porter.
+He performs frequently as a keyboard recitalist, conductor, and singer.
+Jodry holds degrees in organ and harpsichord from New England Conservatory, where his principal teachers were Yuko Hayaski and William Porter.
 He has been heard in recital at the Church of the Madeleine, Paris; the Palace of the Legion of Honor in San Francisco; St Thomas Church and Trinity Wall Street, NYC; and at Cathedrals in Paris, Cleveland and Seattle.
 He has taught at Brown University from 1991 til 2025, and has conducted and toured internationally with the Brown Chorus on five continents.
 Mr. Jodry serves currently as Co-director of Music at historic Trinity Church, Newport RI.

 Mechanics Hall